 If you’ve realized you need to move somewhere that makes things easier for you, but don’t want to give up your freedom, you’re like a lot of other seniors today.
-Independent living allows you to live in a place geared towards your needs while maintaining your independence.
+Independent living allows you to live in a place that meets your needs while maintaining your independence.
 For many seniors, independent living feels more like a vacation than senior care facility!

-Independent living centers are an age-restricted community designed specifically to meet the needs of their residents so they can continue to lie as individuals.
-From senior-friendly events to building layouts, everything revolves around providing a better place for you to live.
-And with someone always taking care of the garden, the lawn, your laundry and cleaning around the house, you can focus more on enjoying the things you love the most!
+Independent living centers are age-restricted communities designed specifically to meet the needs of their residents so they can continue to live as individuals.
+From senior-friendly events to building design, everything revolves around providing a better place for seniors to live.
+And with someone always taking care of the garden, the lawn, laundry and cleaning around the house, you can focus more on enjoying the things you love the most!

 More and more seniors around the country are choosing to live in independent living facilities.
 Whether they’re just tired of all the home upkeep or want to find more companionship, these communities provide a great option.
 They can also be a very good choice for those wanting to travel without worrying about maintaining their home year-round.